What sponsors actually want from your livestream.

 The sponsor's subject matter expert gets 8 minutes on-stage or on-stream, moderated Q&A, with questions curated from the live audience.
 Sponsor gets authority positioning, audience gets expertise, you get engagement.

 Three tiers.
-Priced on data, not logos.
+Built on data, not logos.

 Branded registration tier, one sponsor-owned poll, end-of-event data report (PDF), logo placement.